1) Elgin Baylor (’71-’72 Lakers)

 16) Adam Morrison (’08-’09 Lakers)

-Traded to the Lakers midway through the ’08-’09 title season, as a throw-in from the Bobcats with Shannon Brown, Morrison made only a handful of garbage time appearances down the stretch and then was left off the roster entirely for the playoffs.
-When the Lakers repeated as champions in 2010, Morrison did get some brief postseason play, logging about 13 minutes across two games of a first round series win over the Thunder.
-He thus became the first player of the post-merger era to win back-to-back titles without taking the floor during the NBA Finals.
-It’s a ignominious designation for a former NCAA scoring champion and #3 overall pick.
-Things started well enough in the NBA for Morrison with a 2nd-Team All-Rookie designation but there were immediate questions about his efficiency, his toughness, and his defensive skills, all of which were compounded when he suffered a torn ACL in 2007.
-While Morrison became a punchline for his bench warming during the Lakers’ title runs, his biggest defender was Kobe Bryant, who regularly defended Morrison as a great and unselfish teammate.
+Just three years after he was the #3 overall pick in the NBA Draft, Morrison was making the wrong kind of history.
+In 2009 and 2010, he became the first player of the post-merger era to win back-to-back titles without taking the floor during either NBA Finals.
+Morrison did get some brief postseason play in the 2010 playoffs, but it was confined to a first round series against the Thunder.
+That’s after being left off the 2009 postseason roster altogether.
+Things had started well enough in the NBA for Morrison with a 2nd-Team All-Rookie designation but there were immediate questions about his toughness and his defensive skills, which were compounded when he suffered a torn ACL in 2007.
+While Morrison became a punchline for his bench warming during the Lakers’ title runs, his biggest defender was Kobe Bryant, who regularly called Morrison a great and unselfish teammate.

 17) Sly Williams (’85-’86 Celtics)

 The ’85-’86 Celtics playoff roster was a well-oiled 12-man machine and a seemingly unstoppable force, ultimately going down as one of the greatest teams in NBA history.
 But the unlucky 13th player on that team was the polar opposite — unpredictable, erratic, and in the midst of a career flameout.
-Just reaching the NBA was an incredible feat for Williams, who was raised in poverty by a single mother as one of 16 children.
-He was a first round pick of the Knicks in 1979 and had some solid performances in New York, averaging 12.9 points and 4.8 rebounds per game in his second through fourth seasons.
-But he also proved unreliable, showing up late to practice, skipping team meals, and missing flights.
+A first round pick of the Knicks in 1979, Williams showed some early promise but also proved unreliable, showing up late to practice, skipping team meals, and miss flights.
 Red Auerbach brought in Williams as a free agent in 1985 as a potential reclamation project but at that point, his personal life was spiraling.
 Williams’ brother had recently committed suicide, his marriage was falling apart, and his depression was being self-treated with drugs.
-The Celtics released him in early December after just six appearances, citing “personal reasons.”
-He would never play in the NBA again and continued to struggle with personal demons, eventually getting arrested and serving prison time for kidnapping and rape charges.
+The Celtics released Williams in early December after just six appearances, citing “personal reasons,” and he never played in the NBA again.

 18) Anderson Varejao (’16-’17 Warriors)

-We’ve previously run down the short list of players who won back-to-back titles with different teams, but Varejao is a rare example of experiencing the opposite.
-In addition, he’s considered the only player to play for both NBA Finals teams over the course of the season.
-A Cavaliers franchise legend and fan favorite for his hustle, defense, and unique hair style, Varejao spent 11-and-a-half seasons with Cleveland.
-He was a key element as sixth man on the 2007 NBA Finals losing team but sat out the 2015 Finals run due to an Achilles’ tear.
-The Brazilian center was then traded early in ’15-’16 to the Trail Blazers, waived, signed by the Warriors, and remained healthy enough to make the postseason roster.
-Varejao scored two points in game four of the 2016 NBA Finals, as the Warriors took a 3-1 series lead.
+The only player to play for both NBA Finals teams over the course of one season, Varejao was traded from the Cavaliers to the Trail Blazers in 2016, waived, then signed with the Warriors.
+The Cavaliers franchise legend and fan favorite played in game four of the 2016 NBA Finals, a Golden State win to take a 3-1 series lead.
 And then, well, you likely know what happened next.
-The Cavaliers reportedly offered Varejao a championship ring but he declined.
+Cleveland won the next three games, winning the title with one of the greatest comebacks in NBA history.
+The Cavaliers reportedly offered Varejao a championship ring that fall but he declined.
 In ’16-’17, he appeared in just 17 games for Golden State before getting waived that February.
 When the Warriors subsequently won the 2017 title without him, Varejao was again offered a ring and this time wisely accepted.

 19) Tom Riker (’72-’73 Knicks)